-Now that Microsoft has acquired the professional networking platform LinkedIn, it looks like the deal may benefit financial advisers, who increasingly depend on LinkedIn to grow and maintain their client base.
+Now that Microsoft has acquired the professional networking platform LinkedIn, it looks like the deal may benefit financial advisors, who increasingly depend on LinkedIn to grow and maintain their client base.

-First, there may be additional productivity tools in the making, which will help advisers capture the attention of prospects and current customers.
-Earlier this year, LinkedIn introduced a new feature, ProFinder, which helps its users find experts, including financial advisers.
-LinkedIn’s Sales Navigator also helps advisers target the people they want to become clients, and get introduced through their networks.
+First, there may be additional productivity tools in the making, which will help advisors capture the attention of prospects and current customers.
+Earlier this year, LinkedIn introduced a new feature, ProFinder, which helps its users find experts, including financial advisors.
+LinkedIn’s Sales Navigator also helps advisors target the people they want to become clients, and get introduced through their networks.

 Register or login for access to this item and much more

 All Financial Planning content is archived after seven days.

 - A full menu of enewsletter options

 Don't have an account?
 Register for Free Unlimited Access